Bio

 Another friend is Johnny McDaid (Snow Patrol) and this friendship resulted in Jimmy doing backing vocals on an Ed Sheeran track (here).

 Along with Ed and Russell Crowe, Jimmy has invested in Muff Liquor (here) and talks about it in this video here.
-Being mates with Crowe has turned out to be slightly risky as Jimmy broke his wrist while quad biking on Russell’s farm (here).
+Being mates with Crowe has turned out to be slightly risky as Jimmy broke his wrist while quad biking on Russell’s farm in Australia (here).

 Author / Writer